neil-edelman/boxes/readme.md

 <code>static void <strong>&lt;L&gt;ListTest</strong>(struct &lt;L&gt;ListLink *(*const <em>parent_new</em>)(void *), void *const <em>parent</em>)</code>

 The linked\-list will be tested on stdout\. `LIST_TEST` has to be set\.

+ * Parameter: _parent\_new_
+   Responsible for creating new objects and returning the list\.
+ * Parameter: _parent_
+   Responsible for creating new objects and returning the list\.